baudren/montepython_public/sphinx-documentation/getting_started.rst

 plots.
-Remember that in order to respect strictly markovianity and the Metropolis Hastings algorithm, one should not mix up chains produced with different covariance matrices: this is easy if one takes advantage of the :code:`-info` syntax, for example :code:`-info chains/myrun/2012-10-26_10000*`.
+Remember that in order to respect strictly markovianity and the Metropolis Hastings algorithm, one should not mix up chains produced with different covariance matrices: this is easy if one takes advantage of the :code:`info` syntax, for example :code:`info chains/myrun/2012-10-26_10000*`.
 However mixing runs that started from very similar covariance matrices is harmless.